 - "Sabre Tooth" and "Mammoth Journey", the last two episodes of Walking With Beasts, were set during the Pleistocene, in South America and Europe, respectively.
 And yeah, it was pretty darned accurate.

-- The finale of the re-imagined Battlestar Galactica, which occurs 150,000 years before present day, veers into this.
+- The finale of Battlestar Galactica (2003), which occurs 150,000 years before present day, veers into this.
 The proto-humans the main characters observe, however, seem to avert the traditional cavemen stereotypes with Baltar commenting that they use tools and have a primitive society but is unsure if they have a comprehensive language.
 It is an educated guess that this also becomes the way of life of the Colonials thanks to Lee Adama's decision to get rid of all technology and live a primitive, simple life.

 - Played absolutely straight in the "search for the Quantasaurus Rex" arc of Power Rangers Time Force, where Wes and Eric see Triceratops, Stegosaurus and get chased by an irate Tyrannosaurus, before Wes finds fairly advanced wall-paintings of the aforementioned Quantasaurus Rex.